 Momiji Nishiya wins first Olympic women’s street skateboarding gold aged just 13

-Japan’s Nishiya finished ahead of Brazil’s Rayssa Leal – also aged 13.
+Tokyo Olympics: Momiji Nishiya wins Games’ first women’s street skateboarding gold aged just 13

+A day after Yuto Horigome won the men’s competition for the host nation, Nishiya doubled up for Japan

 Momiji Nishiya made history at the age of just 13 on Monday as she became the first women’s Olympic street skateboarding champion.